Category: Events

 Southwold Library Reading Group

-This month, we are reading: Bourneville by Jonathan Coe.
+This month, we are reading: The Whalebone Theatre by Joanna Quinn.

 Pick up a book at Southwold Library (tel: 01502 722519; e-mail: southwold.library@suffolklibraries.co.uk).